HipGISAXS/HipGISAXS/README.md

 NOTE: See Appendix at the end of this file for more detailed and customized building information.

-## TO USE THE HIPGISAXS LIBRARY IN YOUR OWN APPLICATION
-   Please refer to the examples provided in the `samples` directory.
-   It contains simple code which uses the HipGISAXS library.
-   The corresponsing Makefile is also provided as a reference.

 ## TO RUN HIPGISAXS
 1. Make sure all the paths (data, output) and other variables are correctly set in the input HiG file.
 2. Execute the binary with the input file as an argument.
 For example,